 UM Percussion Ensemble

-The UM percussion ensemble performs two on campus concerts during the school year (one in the fall semester and one in the spring semester).
+The UM percussion ensemble performs two on-campus concerts during the school year (one in the fall semester and one in the spring semester).
 The ensemble often performs at the Mississippi Day of Percussion in the spring.

-made by the instructor should show evidence of independent learning of the music by the student in preparation for rehearsals.
+The ensemble rehearses twice a week.
+Percussionists must be at rehearsals early to set-up and must stay afterward until all instruments are put away.
+There are no exceptions.
+All assignments made by the instructor should show evidence of independent learning of the music by the student in preparation for rehearsals.
 The expectation is that the student should be secure on notes, rhythms, and stylistic interpretation through daily practice beyond ensemble rehearsal.

 Click the following links to automatically download information on Percussion Studio Auditions and the Course Syllabus.